Sheriff: Trio of thieves thwarted by misleading gas jug

-KEAVY, Ky.
-(AP) — Authorities in Kentucky say three thieves thought they were stealing gasoline from a property for their broken down car until the car stopped working again.
+KEAVY, Ky. — Authorities in Kentucky say three thieves thought they were stealing gasoline from a property for their broken down car until the car stopped working again.

 Laurel County Sheriff’s Office on Facebook said the three stole a 5-gallon gasoline jug from a garage for their car.
 Except there wasn’t gasoline in the jug.
 It was peroxide.